-The Furukawa lab is currently seeking a postdoc who specializes in cryo-EM or patch-clamp electrophysiology
+The Furukawa lab is currently seeking a postdoc who specializes in cryo-ET or patch-clamp electrophysiology/molecular neuroscientist

 I expect all members of the Furukawa lab to vigorously pursue their scientific careers to their greatest potential.
 The lab members at all levels need to care about science and seriously think about how to make themselves unique in the field and how to make contributions to the science community and to the society.
 Every lab member is expected to be highly interactive and mature.
 Training and mentoring to boost your career path will be provided if you agree with our “Lab Culture.“